 - Intensive group therapy is proven to work

 - This programme was originally developed in the USA to treat cocaine, and then methamphetamine, addiction.
 It is still running in the USA and Australia and has now been adapted for Aotearoa, New Zealand

 - Family, whānau and support person involvement is encouraged

 - The programme includes the contribution of people who have used methamphetamine and who have had significant periods in recovery

 - The programme facilitators have extensive knowledge and experience in addiction treatment.

 How to refer someone, or yourself, to the Matrix programme

-For more information, or refer someone (or yourself), please phone the Nelson Addiction Service on: (03) 546 1994 and ask for a Matrix assessment time.
+For more information, or refer someone (or yourself), please phone the Nelson Addiction Service on: (03) 546 1994.